th2-net/th2-demo-configuration/README.md

     1. User2 receives an Execution Report with ExecType=F on trade between **Order3** and **Order1**
     1. User2 receives an Execution Report with ExecType=C on expired **Order3**

+## Enabling synchronisation with Zephyr

+For synchronization with Zephyr you need to specify the `Issue` key for test-case in `configs/instruments.refdata` file.
+This parameter should contain the Zephyr's test issue key.
+If several test-cases have the same issue specified they will be grouped under the common event.

+You can also add a `Folder` parameter.
+That will allow you to add the execution to a specific folder under the specified cycle.
+If several test-cases have the same folder specified they will be grouped under the common event.